-Learn to make beautiful jewelry using pure silver metal clay (Precious Metal Clay – PMC) in single day workshop classes.
+Learn to make beautiful jewelry using metal clay in single day workshop classes.
 No experience is needed to get started, just a spirit of adventure and the desire to explore new ways to unleash your creativity.

 I frequently teach metal clay classes, most often at my studio in Saratoga Springs, NY, and the Adirondack Folk School in Lake Luzerne, NY and Lake George area.
 I send out periodic e-mails to people interested in learning about classes as they are being developed.
 If you would like to receive these notices, please click here to send me a note.

-Almost all of my workshops are single-day sessions and most use pure silver Precious Metal Clay (PMC) which is pure silver in a powdered form mixed with a binder and water to create a clay-like substance.
+Almost all of my workshops are single-day sessions and most use silver metal clay which is powdered silver mixed with a binder and water to create a clay-like substance.
 In some classes you would be using an enriched sterling clay (.950 or .960) or a base metal clay.
 You manipulate metal clay somewhat like a polymer or ceramic clay would be shaped and textured and then you dry it.
-Once dry you can sand and refine the piece and then it is kiln fired.
-During the firing the binder burns off and the metal molecules sinter (similar to fusing together but different) resulting in a solid metal piece.
+Once dry you can sand and refine the piece and then it is kiln fired (or fired using a small butane torch).
+During the firing the binder burns off and the metal molecules sinter resulting in a solid metal piece.
 You then go through a series of steps to finish and shine the piece.
 It is lots of fun and truly can be done by anyone.
 There are many ways to work with the clay that range from simple but great to very complex.
 I’ve been teaching metal clay techniques since 2001.
-I completed the Rio Rewards Certification Program in 2001 and Camp PMC Principal Instructor in 2020, and I’m still learning new approaches!
+I completed the Rio Rewards Certification Program in 2001 and Camp PMC Principal Instructor in 2020 and am an instructor member of AMCAW (Alliance For Metal Clay Arts Worldwide).
+Even with these years of experience, I’m still learning new approaches!
 The information below describes the classes.
 Please keep in mind that classes can be customized to your specific interests when it is a class at my studio in Saratoga Springs.

 Silver Metal Clay Exploration – All levels – This is the introductory class to take if you’ve never taken a metal clay class or if you’ve been away from working with metal clay and would like a refresher.
 Explore the many ways that you can use silver in a metal clay formulation to create jewelry designs of your own.
 The newest way of working with silver is metal clay which can be shaped like clay to produce uniquely textured surfaces, resulting in durable beautiful silver jewelry.
 Students will learn metal clay working techniques and make pendants, earrings, charms, and rings.
 The class will also cover techniques for setting and firing stones directly in metal clay.
 Each student will leave with at least four finished pieces of jewelry.
 No previous experience necessary.
 Students at all levels of experience are welcome to join in the fun of using the newest method of working with pure silver.

 Bracelets with Metal Clay – This class focuses on creating bracelets incorporating fine silver metal clay.
-You should have taken a class or have some experience with metal clay to take this class.
-This class includes an emphasis on making metal clay clasps which is great for those who enjoy making beaded jewelry.
+This class in particular is fast paced and you should have taken a class or have some experience with metal clay to participate.
+The class also includes making metal clay clasps which is great for those who enjoy making beaded jewelry.
 You will choose which bracelets to make.
-Possibilities include Byzantine links, gemstone and metal clay links, copper, silver or titanium and silver metal clay, rubber tube and silver metal clay.
+Possibilities include Byzantine links, gemstone and metal clay links, embellished cuffs or bangles of copper, silver or titanium as well as rubber tubing with a metal beads.
 Sterling jump rings will be available for purchase if you wish to create a Byzantine link bracelet and silver, copper, and titanium forms will be available for purchase for the bangle and cuff bracelet options.

 Keum-Boo on PMC – Keum-boo is the ancient Korean technique of applying 24K or 23.5K gold foil on silver.
 In this class you will create silver metal clay pieces suitable for this process and then after firing them, apply gold foil using this technique.
 I find the results amazingly beautiful, especially with a Liver of Sulfur patina applied to heighten the contrast.
 While this class is ideal for those with metal clay experience, it is open to anyone with an interest in learning this technique.